-Full year statutory operating income was EUR 5.6 million (based on EUR 4.5 million turnover, EUR 0.8 million capitalized development costs, decrease in stocks in finished goods, work and contracts in progress EUR (0.9) million and EUR 1.2 million other operating intercompany income and recovery of expenses).
-This operating income decreased compared to 2014 revenues of EUR 8.8 million (based on EUR 4.6 million turnover, EUR 2.3 million capitalized development costs and EUR 1.9 million other operating intercompany income).
+Full year statutory operating income was EUR 4.7 million (based on EUR 4.2 million turnover, EUR 0.4 million capitalized development costs, decrease in stocks in finished goods, work and contracts in progress EUR (0.6) million and EUR 0.8 million other operating intercompany income and recovery of expenses).
+This operating income decreased compared to 2015 revenues of EUR 5.6 million (based on EUR 4.5 million turnover, EUR 0.8 million capitalized development cost, decrease in stocks in finished goods, work and contracts in progress EUR (0.9) million and EUR 1.2 million other operating intercompany income).

-The operating charges decreased from EUR 18.4 million to EUR 16.4 million resulting in a negative operational result or EBIT of EUR 10.8 million compared to a negative EBIT of 9.6 million in 2014.
-In 2014 a reversal of the write off on intercompany positions for an amount of EUR 2.2 million was included.
+The operating charges decreased from EUR 16.8 million to EUR 10.2 million resulting in a negative operational result or EBIT of EUR 5.5 million compared to a negative EBIT of 11.2 million in 2015.

-The financial income improved slightly from 2014.
-The financial costs increased from EUR 1.4 million in 2014 to EUR 2.2 million in 2015.
-This is mainly due to the interests to be paid on the convertible bonds and currency translation differences.
+The financial income improved from EUR 0,1 million in 2015 to EUR 0.4 million in 2016.
+The financial costs decreased from EUR 3.0 million in 2015 to EUR 2.8 million in 2016.
+This is mainly due to the interests to be paid on the convertible bonds, the impairments on the financial assets and currency translation differences.